 - Blue hat.
 This is the hat that organizes all others.
 This is the person that manages the entire decision-making process and makes sure that all other hats follow the rules and guidelines.

-The six hat problem-solving technique is excellent because it lets you see the same problem from several different angles, very quickly and easily.
+The six hat problem-solving method is excellent because it lets you see the same problem from several different angles, very quickly and easily.

 The 5 Whys